We are delighted that your child has been offered a Reception place at our wonderful school for September.

 For those of you whose children already attend our Nursery; thank you for continuing your journey with us, and for those who are new to our school; we welcome you.
 We are a thriving community and we are very excited to welcome you to our school.
 We look forward to your child starting their schooling with us in September and getting to know them as the wonderful individuals that they are!

 As a school, we are committed to smooth and timely transitions that allow the children to settle in, get to know their teachers and make new relationships with their friends.
 We fully believe that parents and carers play a key role in this transition so that you too can feel reassured that your child is safe and happy.
-You will be receiving a letter very soon which will set out our transition plan so that you know exactly what to expect in September.
+You will be receiving a letter very soon which will set out our transition plan so that you know exactly what to expect in September and for the rest of this term.
 Our extremely experienced Reception Team have been hard at work creating videos and welcomes for you all to look at both now and over the holidays, so that you will know who is who on that first day.

 In the meantime, however, please feel free to browse our school website and perhaps even follow us on Facebook (Please search for Wadebridge Primary Academy).

-As mentioned in my welcome letter back in April (seems an age ago!), Cbeebies have also put together some wonderful resources that can be used to help prepare your child for school. https://www.bbc.co.uk/cbeebies/curations/starting-school-curation.
-They are worth a look as they really do help make it seem real; something that is exciting and not daunting.
+As mentioned in my welcome letter; Cbeebies have also put together some wonderful resources that can be used to help prepare your child for school. https://www.bbc.co.uk/cbeebies/curations/starting-school-curation.
+They are worth a look as they really do help make it seem real and exciting!

 We can't wait to meet you all.
 Stay safe and keep well.

 We are very excited to have you join us in Reception in September!
 Have a sneaky look at our video to see where you come in and take an explore of our classroom!

 It's time for you to enjoy listening to a story with Mrs Yates - you hope you like it!